bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

 If say the creation of `dst` fails, then the execution exits the scope, ensuring that the destructor if `src` is called closing it's already opened `FILE *`.
-This provides *exception safety* for the stack resources.
+This provides **exception safety** for the stack resources.

-  - can compound objects with RAII
-  - compare with try with resources approach

 ## Issues

+No real issues, more like things to pay attention to:

-- destructors must not throw
+- Ensure the destructors don't throw
-- copyability
-- returning such objects
+- Pay attention to the copy constructor and assignment operator.
+One easy option is to delete them to ensure that destructor does not try to release twice the same resource.

 ## Full code